immich-app/immich/docs/docs/FAQ.md

 ### Why doesn't Immich watch an existing photo gallery directory?

 The initial approach of Immich is to become a backup tool, primarily for mobile device usage.
 Thus, all the assets must be uploaded from the mobile client.
-The app was architectured to perform that job well, however contributions are welcome to add more features.
+The app was architectured to perform that job well.

 ### Why does my uploaded photo show up with the wrong date or time in Immich?